 Nestled among the hustle and bustle of South End, this reinvented mill space has been transformed to include some of the city’s most-coveted shops and restaurants, including Living Kitchen, Free People, Anthropologie, Savory Spice Shop, The Cocktailery, Bonobos and Warby Parker.
 Saturday mornings feature farmers markets, with other pop-up markets, classes and live music happening throughout the month.

-This European-style outdoor mall offers high-end boutique apparel, like Marmi, Orvis and Brooks Brothers, exquisite home furnishing havens, like RH Gallery, and upscale and casual dining options, like Bar One Lounge, Bonterra and RH Rooftop Restaurant.
-The pedestrian-friendly setup makes it a prime place for people-watching.
+This European-style outdoor mall offers high-end boutique apparel, like Marmi, Orvis and Brooks Brothers; exquisite home furnishing havens, like Restoration Hardware; and upscale and casual dining options, like Bar One Lounge and RH Rooftop Restaurant.
+The pedestrian-friendly setup makes it a prime place for people watching.

 One of Charlotte’s most historic shopping locales, Park Road Shopping Center features boutiques like Great Outdoor Provision Company, Julie’s Boutique and J. Crew Factory.
-Browse the aisles of Park Road Books or Blackhawk Hardware and Garden Center for unique finds and choose from upscale eateries, like Osteria LuCa and CO, or lowkey eats like Shake Shack or Velvet Taco.
+Browse the aisles of Park Road Books or Blackhawk Hardware for unique finds and choose from upscale eateries like Osteria LuCa and CO, or lowkey eats like Shake Shack and Velvet Taco.

 Neighborhood: South Park

 When it comes to throwback threads and vintage wonders, Charlotte’s got the scene thoroughly covered.
-From consignment shops to thrift stores, there’s something for everyone – from every bygone era.
+If you’re looking for antiquing on a grand scale, there’s something for everyone – from every bygone era.

 Neighborhood: South Charlotte